atultw/AdobeRPC/README.md

 It's simple.
 Install once and it will update your presence whenever you open an Adobe app. **_As long as the window of the program exists_**, it will do its job.
 Don't close the window.

 ## Installation
-There are two options how to install.
+There are two options to install.
 The setup method is quick and effective.

 ### Automatic Setup
 1. Download the installer from the Releases page, to the right.